 Be sure to drain the pickled jalapeno peppers thoroughly before adding them to the recipe.

-Either Mild or Hot Ro-Tel tomatoes can be used in the recipe, depending on your preference for heat level.
+Either Mild or Hot Ro-Tel tomatoes can be used in the recipe, depending on your heat level preference.

 I use Slap your Mama Cajun Seasoning with low sodium, but you can feel free to use the brand of your choice.